echo33/test/resource_management.md

 | cgroup/blkio/blkio.throttle.write_bps_device | specifies the upper bandwidth limit of write operations for specific devices. | --device-write-bps="" |
 | cgroup/blkio/blkio.throttle.read_iops_device | specifies the upper limit on the I/O number of read operations for specific devices. | --device-read-iops="" |
 | cgroup/blkio/blkio.throttle.write_iops_device | specifies the upper limit on the I/O number of write operations for specific devices. | --device-write-iops="" |

+Yan Wei, Software Testing Engineer, Central Software Institute, HUAWEI.
+She supported the test tasks of container components for HUAWEI public cloud.
+SHe concentrated on function, performance, security, reliability and stress tests for Docker technology.
+She led the construction and development of Docker long time stability test, and won awards for her contributions.
+She has contributed some test cases for Docker community.